engEugene/library-management-system/README.md

 5. Delete books

-Student functionalities:
+- Student functionalities:

 1. View all books

 2. Search for books

-Technologies Used
+- Technologies Used

-Python
+Python<br>

 SQLite